cioccarellia/kite/README.md

 Beware: kite can not and **will not** save you from the mess that is dealing with Android `Context`.
 After all, kite is some cleverly placed syntactic sugar over those same android methods you are used to: kite itself holds a reference to `Context`.
 It will, however, unify and thoroughly uniform your experience with dealing with all android related resource extraction operations, which can turn to be extremely practical.
 It may also save you from typing again `ContextCompat` in your life.
 That's the precise reason kite was created.
-I'm not kidding.

 ## Samples